LGBTQ linguistics: "Faggot"

-Spanish Slang
+Spanish slang

-LGBTQ Latinxs make up a significant portion of the LGBTQ+ population in the US, specifically 21% in 2019.
+LGBTQ+ Latinxs make up a significant portion of the LGBTQ+ population in the US, reportedly making up 21% of the US population in 2019.
 Through the blend of Latin American languages, dialects, and cultural influences alongside US queer culture, queer Latinxs have cultivated their own vernacular of queer expression as a form of community and resilience.
 Academic research on Latinx queer slang and linguistics examines how these linguistics differ regionally.
 The regional differences which separate different Latinx cultures in the US are a reflection of migration paths taken from different Latin American countries into the US.
-For example, gay Cuban men in Miami have a different vocabulary than lesbian Latina women in the Midwest.
-Additionally, as seen in author Taralee Morgan’s article on slang terminology in English and Spanish, Spanish and English speaking queer communities in the US use slang in both languages.